OKScienceDE/Open_Science_101/README.md

 The principles and facets of open science have become increasingly noted throughout the last couple of years.
 However, whereas Open Access has gained quite a lot of visibility, other facets are hardly visible and even less in action.
-Infact, many of the facets and principles are mainly known to those who are interested in working openly anyway.
+In fact, many of the facets and principles are mainly known to those who are interested in working openly anyway.
 Fostering (facets of) Open Science should not only be a case of "preaching to the converted", but to give anybody an